 example, Novocaine or Lidocaine, please consult your doctor before this

-your results approximately 48 hours after the procedure is completed.
+results approximately 48 hours after the procedure is completed.
+They

-navigator is available to discuss this procedure with you further
+is available to discuss this procedure with you further and answer any

 Holloway Breast Health Center